Jotripa/exercise/README.md

-# pemula_Python
+python_beginner

-Ini adalah program - program dasar python dari latihan saya :)
+this are my basic python programs :)